-To comply with the ESA, BPA is drafting a Biological Assessment, consulting with NMFS for the protected species discussed in this section, and consulting with USFWS for protected bull trout.
+To comply with the ESA, BPA drafted a BA, consulted with NMFS for the protected species discussed in this section, and consulted with USFWS for protected bull trout.
 With implementation of the measures described above, impacts on ESA-listed fish, designated critical habitat, or EFH would be low.
 Any additional measures resulting from consultation to reduce impacts to ESA-listed species would be implemented as part of the Proposed Action.